Old Rhinebeck Aerodrome: Aircraft

 In 1971 a replica was produced of the 1910 Short S.29 using a 60 hp ENV V-8 engine.
 An accurate Sopwith Dolphin reproduction was built by Palen, the first known airworthy reproduction of the Dolphin ever known to have been attempted.
 Powered by a vintage direct-drive Hispano-Suiza V-8 engine, this aircraft regularly flew at Palen's weekend air shows from 1980 onward.
-In September 1990, the aircraft's engine suffered a fuel pump failure, resulting in a crash landing into the trees surrounding the Old Rhinebeck museum's airstrip, with little damage to the reproduction Dolphin's airframe and no injuries to the pilot.
+In September 1990, the aircraft's engine suffered a fuel pump failure, resulting in a crash landing into the trees surrounding the Old Rhinebeck museum's airstrip.
 The aircraft never directly struck the ground in the crash, and largely remained suspended in the tree canopy after the accident.
+There was little damage to the reproduction Dolphin's airframe and no injuries to the pilot.
 The Dolphin was placed on static display until November 2007, when Old Rhinebeck Aerodrome began restoring it to flying condition.
 When completed, the aircraft will once again be painted in the markings of No. 19 Squadron.

 Another German aircraft in the collection is an Albatros D.Va reproduction, which in 2015 was finished in the colors of Eduard Ritter von Schleich.
-It is powered by a modified six-cylinder, "uprighted" Fairchild Ranger engine, fitted after the original liquid-cooled Mercedes D.II engine sheared its crankshaft.
+It is powered by a modified six-cylinder "uprighted" Fairchild Ranger engine, fitted after the original liquid-cooled Mercedes D.II engine sheared its crankshaft.